martrapp/astro-vtbot/README.md

 > Improved Sidebar Handling: When you navigate to a page that has its entry within a collapsed category, the category is now automatically turned open.
 If the current page marker is outside the visible part of the sidebar, it is automatically scrolled into view. **New: Support for your own customizations!**

-> If you want to use `transition:persist` inside the main content area, you can do that now!
-As of v1.7.8 the `<ReplacementSwap />` component handles `data-astro-transition-persist` attributes within the replaced DOM trees in the same way as Astro's built-in `swap()` function does.

 > Starlight Support: Ever wanted to see what your Starlight site looks like with view transitions enabled?
 Follow [these steps](https://events-3bg.pages.dev/jotter/starlight/guide/) to get rid of full page loads and make your Starlight site look like a SPA!